Shred-it, as part of Stericycle, is changing to serve you better! Learn more

 In this issue, we will examine the various ways an organization may be negatively impacted if it were to suffer a data breach.

-The 2013 Shred-it Information Security Tracker, conducted via Ipsos Reid, revealed that only 12 percent of small business owners and 28 percent of large business owners are aware that a data breach could result in severe financial impact and harm the credibility of the business 1.
-These statistics reveal that the vast majority of Canadian businesses both large and small are generally unaware of the many costs that may be associated with a data breach.
+The 2013 Shred-it Information Security Tracker, conducted via Ipsos Reid, revealed that only 12 percent of small business owners and 29 percent of large business owners are aware that a data breach could result in severe financial impact and harm the credibility of the business 1.
+These statistics reveal that the vast majority of both large and small American businesses are generally unaware of the many costs that may be associated with a data breach.
 Most seemingly believe that a data breach is a one-time affair with few - if any - long-term consequences.

 In reality, data breaches can have numerous long-term negative impacts, many of which might be unexpected.
 For example, organizations may experience a loss of revenue, loss of reputation, have their business opportunities dwindle and, most importantly, they may lose the trust of employees, customers and shareholders.
 With this in mind, this newsletter will provide you with insight on the various costs of a data breach and provide helpful tips to avoid becoming a victim.